MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 Purell wipes can be applied in limited use to clean the HoloLens surfaces.
 The cleaning guide linked at the beginning of this question is the recommended method.

 **Can I use Clorox or Lysol wipes to clean the HoloLens?**
-A: Clorox, Lysol, and similar bleach-keeping wipes are **not** recommended for use.
+Clorox, Lysol, and similar bleach-keeping wipes are **not** recommended for use.
 Use these wipes on when it's critically necessary, and nothing else is available.

 **Can I use any lens cleaner for cleaning HoloLens visor?**
 No. Lens cleaners can be abrasive to the coatings on the visor.
 Please use a mix of isopropyl alcohol (IPA) and water, and then gently wipe the surface of the visor.